SkillsUnion-SE-C3/ajax-and-api-study/Study.md

 1. What is Ajax?
 What advantages and disadvantages does it brings?

    ```
 Ajax is a tool that allows for communication between servers.
+It allows you to have a small section of a page refresh without the user having to wait for page to load.

 The advantage of Ajaz is that it allows for a faster web browsing experience for users.
 A major disadvantage is that it is not good for SEO
    ```